Yellen cancels public event in Japan after Abe assassination | Politics

 Yellen cancels public event in Japan after Abe assassination

+Yellen had been scheduled to visit the port on Tuesday for a roundtable with business leaders, tour the facilities and deliver a speech.
+Separately, the State Department said late on Saturday that Secretary Antony Blinken was adding a stop in Tokyo in the coming days as part of his Asia trip to offer condolences to the Japanese people on Abe's death and to meet senior Japanese officials.

+U.S. Treasury Secretary Janet Yellen has canceled her visit to the Port of Yokohama during her visit to Japan next week out of deference following the assassination of former Prime Minister Shinzo Abe, a Treasury official said on Saturday.

-Yellen had been scheduled to visit the port on Tuesday to participate in a roundtable with business leaders, tour the facilities and deliver a speech.
+Abe was fatally shot on Friday while giving a campaign speech on a street in the western city of Nara.
+Yellen had been scheduled to visit the port on Tuesday for a roundtable with business leaders, tour the facilities and deliver a speech.

+Separately, the State Department said late on Saturday that Secretary Antony Blinken was adding a stop in Tokyo in the coming days as part of his Asia trip to offer condolences to the Japanese people on Abe's death and to meet senior Japanese officials.
 The Treasury official said Yellen's bilateral meetings in Japan would still take place.

-U.S. Treasury Secretary Janet Yellen has canceled her visit to the Port of Yokohama during her visit to Japan next week out of deference following the assassination of former Prime Minister Shinzo Abe, a Treasury official said on Saturday.

-Abe was fatally shot on Friday while giving a campaign speech on a street corner in the western city of Nara.
-Yellen had been scheduled to visit the port on Tuesday to participate in a roundtable with business leaders, tour the facilities and deliver a speech.
+She is scheduled to meet Minister of Finance Suzuki Shunichi on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)